Blue Roses

 **the Italians

 An Italian pub is not a pub, but it is called a pub nonetheless.
 Inspired by pubs of England and Ireland, an Italian pub will often have a name in English – butchered by the locals – and a full menu of beer, American cocktails, Italian apertifs, German and Italian dishes, as well as hamburgers that are not hamburgers, but are instead shriveled hockey pucks.
 Apart from a hamburger, you might order a plate of tortellini alla boscaiola, a plate of french fries, an insalata caprese, a sausage plate, tiramisu, a pizza, or a panino.
-We know which pubs in town make decent cocktails (not La Santa Maria), which pubs can’t make desserts for crap (*cough* The Strong), and which pubs have terrific craft beer (*sigh* The Strong).
-My friend Piercarlo once ordered millefoglie for dessert at La Santa Maria and made the tragic mistake of telling me that eating millefoglie makes him nervous; so many layers, so much opportunity to make a mess.
+We know which pubs in town make decent cocktails, which pubs can’t make desserts for crap, and which pubs have terrific craft beer.
+My friend Piercarlo once ordered millefoglie for dessert and made the tragic mistake of telling me that eating millefoglie makes him nervous; so many layers, so much opportunity to make a mess.
 I’ve tortured him about this ever since.

 There will be a TV in the corner playing the music television.
 Barely legal waitresses with giant boobs bouncing around.
 A few families who’ve decided to bring their toddlers out at one in the morning.
 And then – regular as the sunrise, persistent as the heat – come the rose vendors.

-They’re the immigrants from Northern Africa who make a living selling dresses, swimsuits, jewelry, and coconut slices on the beach during the day and flowers at night.
+They’re the immigrants from India and Bangladesh.
 They make their way from pub to pub, club to club, gripping bouquets of roses and sunflowers priced at a euro each.
 They look for a mixed group of friends and stop expectantly next to the men.
 No thank you, say Piercarlo and Riccardo.
 These are our sisters.
 The vendors say One euro.
 Buy a flower for the pretty lady.
 It usually takes at least three no thank yous, or sometimes one of the men will be embarrassed and buy each of us a rose.
 The roses are wrapped in cellophane, and usually curled and spotted at the edges.
 The men are sheepish – shamed into being chivalrous, and sometimes, if none of them budges, Mona complains later: What a sad state of affairs when no man will buy us a rose!
 But Flora still has the rose Riccardo bought her months ago on the dashboard of her car.
 It’s dried and black but hasn’t budged.
 When my little cousin is in town, I buy her a white rose and a cup of fior di latte gelato; she prefers the rose:

 Sometimes the vendors come when we’re in all-girl groups.
 I’m not in love with these women, says Katarina.
 No thank you.
 No thank you.
 No thank you.
 They stand at the table silently.
 No thank you, we say again.
 Thank you, but no thank you.
 They stare until it grows uncomfortable, and then they leave.
 Katarina is not fond of the rose vendors; an immigrant like me but not like them, she mutters: Balls!
 Again, this guy!
 Sometimes, after a lap around the pub, the same vendor comes back.
 Still no thank you, we say.
 But thank you, anyway.